Tasktower/Tasktower.Manager/README.md

 This will start all of your containers.

-Keep in mind that docker compose may fail because the databases aren't properly initialized in sql server, if that is the case, open Azure Data Studio or SQL Server Managment Studio and create your needed databases and rerun the docker compose command.
+Keep in mind that docker compose may fail because the databases initialized yet in sql server, if that is the case, just rerun the previous docker command when the databases are initialized.

+You can use Azure Data Studio or SQL Server Managment Studio to check you sql server instance.

 Refer to docker-compose.develop.yml to see what port and credentials SQL Server is running on.

-Once this is all set up, go into your browser to `http://localhost:8080` and if the UI is running, then we succesfully deployed tasktower.
-Localhost:8080 is where our api gateway is mapped to so you can use it to access our backend apis.
+Once this is all set up, go into your browser to `http://localhost:9090` and if the UI is running, then we succesfully deployed tasktower.
+Localhost:9090 is where our api gateway is mapped to so you can use it to access our backend apis.

 Later on we will switch to https deployment for better security.